Griffin Dorsey: Toronto FC

 On January 4, 2019, Dorsey left Indiana to sign a Generation Adidas contract with Major League Soccer ahead of the 2019 MLS SuperDraft.
 On January 11, 2019, Dorsey was drafted in the first round (6th overall) of the 2019 MLS SuperDraft by Toronto FC.

 Dorsey made his professional debut on February 19, 2019, starting in a 4–0 CONCACAF Champions League loss to Panamanian side Independiente.
 He made his MLS debut on June 29, coming off the bench in a 1–1 draw with D.C.
 United.
 Dorsey spent the bulk of the 2019 season on loan with the second team, Toronto FC II.
 He scored his first professional goal on June 12 in a 3–3 draw against North Texas SC.
-He made 22 appearances, scored 1 goal, and had 4 assists for TFCII.
 On May 11, 2021, Dorsey was waived by Toronto FC.

 Houston Dynamo

 On July 5, 2021, Dorsey signed with MLS side Houston Dynamo.
 He made his Dynamo debut on July 24, starting in a 1–1 draw against the San Jose Earthquakes.
 On September 11, he scored his first goal for the Dynamo, scoring in the first minute of a 3–0 win over Austin FC.
-On September 18, Dorsey scored once and added an assist to help Houston to a 3–2 win over Texas Derby rivals FC Dallas.
 He was named to the bench for the MLS Team of the Week following his performance against Dallas.
-Dorsey ended the season with 2 goals and 3 assists from 20 appearances and was named the Dynamo Young Player of the Year.
-Despite a solid season from Dorsey, it was a poor season for the Dynamo as a team, finishing last in the Western Conference and missing out on the playoffs.
+Dorsey was named the Dynamo Young Player of the Year in his first season.

-Dorsey made his first appearance of the 2022 season in week 1, getting the start in a 0–0 draw with Real Salt Lake.
-On August 31 he scored his first goal of the season to give Houston a 2–1 win over LAFC, cutting in from the touchline and dribbling past three defenders before curling the ball into the left side netting.
-Dorsey split time as the starting right back with Zeca throughout the season.
-Dorsey ended the regular season with 1 goal and 3 assists in 27 appearances, 19 of them starts.
-He also made 2 starts in the Open Cup.
-It was another disappointing season for Houston, failing to qualify for the playoffs after finishing 13th in the West.